chef/chef-web-docs/chef_master/source/delivery_server_backup.rst

 Chef Automate provides tools for creating, managing and restoring backup archives and Elasticsearch snapshots of your Chef Automate data.

-``delivery-ctl create-backup`` will create a compressed backup archives of the PostgreSQL database, configuration files, user keys, license file, git repository data, Chef Compliance profiles and RabbitMQ queues.
+``automate-ctl create-backup`` will create a compressed backup archives of the PostgreSQL database, configuration files, user keys, license file, git repository data, Chef Compliance profiles and RabbitMQ queues.
 It also utilizes the snapshot capability of Elasticsearch to create incremental snapshots of your Chef Automate Elasticsearch indexes.
 Paired together, backup archives and Elasticsearch snapshots make it possible to take complete backups of a Chef Automate cluster without disrupting service.

-``delivery-ctl list-backups`` will list existing backup archives and snapshots in human or machine readable formats.
+``automate-ctl list-backups`` will list existing backup archives and snapshots in either human or machine readable format.

-``delivery-ctl delete-backups`` will delete specific backups or snapshots.
+``automate-ctl delete-backups`` will delete specific backups or snapshots.
 It's also capable of taking backup and snapshot limit parameters to prune the backups to specified limits.

-``delivery-ctl restore-backup`` will perform full or partial restorations of a backup archive or Elasticsearch snapshot.
+``automate-ctl restore-backup`` will perform full or partial restorations of a backup archive or elasticsearch snapshot.

 Configuration
 =====================================================